Invariants in Quantum Geometry: Hyperlinks in

-Pick a component loop $\ol^u \subset \oL$ and another component loop $\ul^v \subset \uL$.
+Pick a component loop $\ol^u \in \oL$ and another component loop $\ul^v \in \uL$.
 Refer to Definition \ref{d.tau.1}.
-We require that either \begin{itemize} \item $\ol^u < \ul^v$; \item or $\ol^u > \ul^v$. \end{itemize} That is, we can define a partial ordering for each component of $\ol^u$ in $\oL$ with each component in $\ul^v$ in $\uL$.
-In this case, we say that the time-like hyperlink $\chi(\oL, \uL)$ consists of a time-ordered pair of time-like hyperlinks. \end{defn}
+We require that either $\ol^u < \ul^v$, or $\ol^u > \ul^v$.
+In this case, we say that the oriented time-like hyperlink $\chi(\oL, \uL)$ consists of an oriented time-ordered pair of time-like hyperlinks. \end{defn}